Marge Schott: Racism and white nationalist views

-Other incidents
+Other criticisms and controversies

 Schott was the target of frequent criticism for allegedly allowing her ever-present St. Bernards, Schottzie and Schottzie 02, near-complete free rein of Riverfront Stadium, including their defecating on the field.
 In particular, Reds personnel had also complained of her dogs' hair frequently getting stuck on their uniforms; Schott believed this was a good-luck charm, and during their 1990 World Series run would send bags of his hair to the team facilities.
 The hair was so old it began to smell.
 When the original Schottzie died, he was buried in Schott's backyard, wearing a Reds hat.

 Schott was known for not wanting to hire scouts, stating that "All they do is sit around and watch ball games," and, for the opening week of the 1996 season, refusing to post scores of other games on the Riverfront Stadium scoreboard (the cost of this service was $350 a month).
 Schott reportedly said of the scoreboard issue, "Why do [fans] care about one game when they're watching another?"

 On September 21, 1989, professional wrestler Randy Savage (in his "Macho Man" gimmick), was invited by Reds broadcaster Marty Brennaman to join him in the booth.
 Prior to his wrestling career, Savage was a minor league baseball player who played for Tampa Tarpons (a Reds farm team).
 He joined Brennaman during the third inning, in a 11–7 loss to the San Diego Padres, which garnered attention from players, umpires and fans in attendance.
 A furious Schott wanted Savage off the air and sent a message via her nephew Stephen H. Schott and the radio producer to Brennaman threatening to fire him.
 Brennaman cornered the younger Schott off the air, telling him: "Don't you ever try to intimidate me again.
 And if you have something to say, say it yourself".
 Reds center fielder Eric Davis also criticised the decision to have Savage ejected from the game, saying: